 Department Overview: The English Language Acquisition (ELA) program at CBC offers English language instruction to non-native English speaking residents of Benton and Franklin counties.
-Courses help students to develop or improve their English language skills and awareness of American culture from basic literacy to an advanced level.
-Instruction focuses on developing language and communication skills through an integration of academic, interpersonal, and problem-solving activities.
-ELA courses coded below 090 are tuition free with non-transferable credits.
-A \$25 tuition fee per quarter is required for registration in ELA classes up to 18 credits.
+Courses help students to develop or improve their skills in reading, writing, mathematics, speaking, and comprehension of the English language.
+Instruction focuses on developing language and communication skills through an integration of academic, interpersonal, and occupational problem-solving activities.

-ELA ED Interviewing • 1 - 3 Credits
+ELA ED Interviewing • 1.0 - 3.0 Credits